skivvyjs/skivvy/docs/guide/04-writing-tasks.md

 ## Overview
 - Under the hood, a task is **just a plain JavaScript function** that takes a single `config` argument.

 - The `config` argument is **automatically supplied to the task**.
-It is a plain JavaScript key/value object containing the task's configuration settings.
+It is a plain JavaScript key/value object containing the task's configuration settings (as seen in [configuring tasks](02-configuring-tasks.md)).
+Make sure to use this argument to pass in any task options or file paths.

 - Skivvy task functions should also have a `description` property.
 This is used by the `skivvy list` command to display a **user-friendly description** of the task.